Museum of Roman Civilization

-The Museum of the Roman Civilization (Italian: Museo della Civiltà Romana) is a museum in Rome (Esposizione Universale Roma district), devoted to aspects of the Ancient Roman Civilization.
+The Museum of Roman Civilization (Italian: Museo della Civiltà Romana) is a museum in the Esposizione Universale Roma district of Rome devoted to aspects of Ancient Roman Civilization.

 The museum has been closed for renovation since 2014.

 History and general introduction

-It was designed by the architects Pietro Ascheri, D. Bernardini and Cesare Pascoletti (1939–1941).

-Its 59 sections illustrate the history of Roman civilization, from the origins to the 4th century, with models and reproductions, as well as original material.
+The museum was designed by the architects Pietro Ascheri, D. Bernardini and Cesare Pascoletti (1939–1941).
+Its 59 sections illustrate the history of Roman civilization from its origins to the 4th century, with models and reproductions, as well as original material.
 The premises are shared with a planetarium.